-If you enjoy video, you will like this option, as your time spent watching video would be compensated (sometimes you are entitled to exclusive discounts as well).
+If you enjoy the video, you will like this option, as your time spent watching the video would be compensated (sometimes you are entitled to exclusive discounts as well).
 The average rate per video is about 10 cents, but no huge loss as the whole experience could be over in just seconds.
-So if you sometimes get bored with those online surveys, you can switch off survey and switch on video, while continue to make money!
+So if you sometimes get bored with those online surveys, you can switch off the survey and switch on video, while continuing to make money!

 Reward Mail – Up to $0.10

 Open your email and click whatever advertisement links in your email, and GET PAID.

 You receive coupons and exclusive discounts BECAUSE you are where you are.

 Their referral program rewards you $5 with every time you introduce a new member to Vindale.

 This program pays you $5 if you send in your photo with your payment.